brylleobra/cARTell/README.md

 1. Install Python 3.
 Check if you have python installed in your local machine, make sure you have a correct python version

+   (if you have no python installed get the installer here https://www.python.org/downloads/release/python-372/)

+   <b>make sure to tick the checkbox "Add Python 3.7 to PATH" in installer </b>

    ~\$python --version

    Expected output